krunal48/Covid19-Data-Exploration-using-SQL/README.md

 ### Setup Instructions
 1. Download the dataset from the following link: [Our World in Data Covid Deaths Dataset](https://ourworldindata.org/covid-deaths).
-2. Import the dataset into your SQL database using the import tools provided by your database software.
+2. Import the dataset into your PostgreSQL server after creating tables with appropriate datatype for each column and  using the import tools provided by your database software.
 3. Open Tableau Desktop and connect it to your SQL database.
 4. Follow the instructions in the `Usage` section to execute SQL queries and visualize data.